Portfolio diversification: What are the pros and cons?

 Diversification pros and cons

 Some of the benefits associated with this investment strategy include:

-· New adventures.
-If a trader is really interested by an investment opportunity, but is reluctant to commit all of their capital, portfolio diversification gives them the chance to limit their exposure
+· New adventures: If a trader is interested by an investment opportunity, but is reluctant to commit all of their capital, portfolio diversification gives them the chance to limit their exposure;

-· They can limit gains.
-In the short-term, it is possible that investors will miss out on high returns because their money is tied up in low-risk assets
+· It can limit gains: In the short-term, it is possible that investors will miss out on high returns because their money is tied up in low-risk assets;

-Buying into an array of assets usually means higher fees, eating into the bottom line
+· Greater expense: Buying into an array of assets usually means higher fees, eating into the bottom line.